dtaht/blog-cerowrt/content/post/disabling_channel_scans.md

 Naturally...

-I want things like bar charts and other forms of total measurements that are repeatable, and are consistent and make sense over any interval...
+I want things like bar charts and cdfs, and other forms of total measurements that are repeatable, and are consistent and make sense over any interval... over months of testing...

 ... and I'm running tests that only last for 1 minute - so sometimes I see the scan killing throughput and latency for 6 or more seconds,